-STUDENT COMPLAINT PROCEDURE
+INSTITUTIONAL COMPLAINT PROCEDURE

-This policy outlines the pathways for investigating and addressing any and all complaints to DeVry University from students about any component of their experience at DeVry, including (by way of illustration only) such diverse topics as dissatisfaction with services provided at a campus, or discrimination or harassment in violation of DeVry's policies.
+This procedure outlines the pathways for making, investigating and addressing any and all complaints to DeVry University from students about any component of their experience at DeVry, including (by way of illustration only) such diverse topics as dissatisfaction with services provided, discrimination, or harassment in violation of DeVry's policies.

-The procedure is designed to be flexible so as to accommodate the wide range of complaints that students may lodge with a university.
-Because no policy is one-size-fits-all, though, DeVry reserves the right to deviate from this policy if the circumstances of a particular complaint or investigation call for additional flexibility.
+The procedure is designed to be flexible to accommodate the wide range of student concerns and paths to resolution.
+Because no procedure fits every situation, DeVry reserves the right to deviate from this procedure if the circumstances of a particular complaint or investigation call for additional flexibility.